A comprehensive list of eligible and ineligible expenses

 Reimbursable transportation expenses do not include:

-- transportation expenses to and from work, even if a medical condition requires an unusual means of transportation; or
+- transportation expenses to and from work, even if a medical condition requires a specific means of transportation; or

 - transportation expenses incurred if, for non-medical reasons, an employee chooses to travel to another location (or to a resort or spa) for an operation or other medical care prescribed by a doctor.